Black Girls Create Community Code of Conduct & Guidelines

 If you must share to a channel, just do so at a minimum (sharing a link, when you’ve got a FIRE comeback, etc.)

 Please fill out your profile.
 There is an optional display name which we encourage you use.
 Please make sure to include in your pronouns either in your display name or full name section.
 We ask that you do that as a constant reminder for other people to refer to you by your pronouns.
 Keep it in mind that people’s gender should not be assumed through name or picture.
+If you do not feel comfortable including your pronouns, we will refer to you by name only.

 You don’t need to include a picture of yourself, but keep in mind that it’s a great way for people to get to know you.
 Consider adding your Hogwarts House (if you’re into that sort of thing) and Twitter handle.